dojot/dojot/connector/mqtt/latency-pub-test-prometheus/README.md

 ### Grafana

-There is a dashboard configuration for use with this service in [dashboard](./examples/dashboard-grafana/Dojot _100k_V3.json).
+There is a dashboard configuration for use with this service in [dashboard] (./examples/dashboard-grafana/Dojot _100k_V3.json).